Annurag09/Anurag09-To-Do-List/README.md

 Lived demo available here:

 # Features
-- Auto sizing textareas
+- Auto sizing textareas.
-- Autosave and load from browser storage
+- Autosave and load from browser storage.
 - A user should be able to add and label columns.
 - A user should be able to add and edit cards.
-- A user should be able to move cards between columns (Drag and drop lists and cards)
+- A user should be able to move cards between columns (Drag and drop lists and cards).

+# Improvements
+- Add Login/Logout.
+- Add Search for tasks in board.
+- CRUD operations on Multiple Boards & tasks within them.
+- Add Activity Log Functionality for tasks/boards operations.
+- Functionality to assign tags to tasks like Important, Completed, In progess, Closed, Open, Planned etc.
+- Personalize cards with background images.

 # Implementation